 Selfie Girl: “I am sorry”

 “That morning, I woke up with a message from my friend sending me the link to your article, asking if it was me in your photos.
-I was choked.
+I was shocked.
 But what else can I do?
-I answered her yes.
+I answered her ‘yes’.
 Do I feel guilty?
 Very.”

 I regret that my behavior at the gallery was inappropriate, inconsiderate, idiotic, and ignorantSelfie Girl

 I will confirm that in the meantime I blurred her face additionally.
-Even if Selfie Girl is 22 year old, so certainly not a teen anymore, I felt that further exposing of her identity would be the similar kind of rape she practiced in the National Gallery on the International Museum Day.
+Even if Selfie Girl is 22 years old, so certainly not a teen anymore, I felt that further exposing her identity would be the similar kind of rape she practiced in the National Gallery on International Museum Day.

 Some sensitive person thought I was a moron as I was “equating this to rape”.
 I didn’t say the Selfie Girls raped the security guard or a little kid that lost his mummy.
 Raping the artwork does not involve sexual organs – I used the term ‘rape’ in the sense of violating something that cannot give its consent or defend.
-So if the dictionaries say that the rape is not just an unlawful sexual activity, but also define it as “an outrageous violation” (Merriam-Webster), we might say that etymologically there was even no metaphor!
+So if the dictionaries say that rape is not just an unlawful sexual activity, but also define it as “an outrageous violation” (Merriam-Webster), we might say that etymologically there was even no metaphor!

-Galleries are responsible for the artworks
+Galleries are responsible for the artwork

-Internet comments questioning Selfie Girls’ intelligence, origins or just slapping them with ugly insults, overshadowed the call for the responsibility of the Galeri Nasional, the only official entity towards which the users should have actually focused their rage.
+Internet comments questioning Selfie Girls’ intelligence, and origins, or just slapping them with ugly insults, overshadowed the call for the responsibility of the Galeri Nasional, the only official entity towards which the users should have actually focused their rage.

 A piece of artwork made of soap was broken in half because some visitor sat on it just to take picturesTasya Nuarta

-The official from a gallery in Bandung reached out to Pipeaway explaining how their gallery has sitters who are walking throughout the gallery space, but they still experience unfortunate events.
+An official from a gallery in Bandung reached out to Pipeaway explaining how their gallery has sitters who are walking throughout the gallery space, but they still experience unfortunate events.

-Does the artist approve the interaction?
+Does the artist approve of the interaction?

-Some noticed that Monica Hapsari’s work “Antara” had a written encouragement for visitors to sit in the sand and watch the rotating ball as a part of immersing into the artwork.
+Some noticed that Monica Hapsari’s work “Antara” had a written encouragement for visitors to sit in the sand and watch the rotating ball as a part of immersing in the artwork.
 But it certainly didn’t instruct the visitors to enjoy her artwork as the instant photo studio for selfie shots.

 The Selfie Girl, who reached out to apologize to Pipeaway’s editor, obviously declares her confusion: “I don’t know if apologizing to you is the right thing to do, since it wasn’t you I hurt the most, it’s those artists whose works I walked and jumped over.
 Hey, it was allowed – there were no white lines!”

 Lost in translation

 Obviously, we cannot leave the responsibility of consuming the art on the piece of white tape on the floor.
 There will always be people who will not be able to understand the instructions (if they exist).
 That is why the translator (Figurative language again!
 Usually a gallery guard) can make sure that the rules are being followed.

 Some people are there just to bully.
 For me, it’s just the price that the selfie kid has to pay.
 It’s hard, but it really sets a good examplelocal artist

 One of the local artists I talked to, but who wished to stay anonymous, agrees with the word ‘raping’ when we address these actions.
-It is escalating out of proportions, and only speaking about it can help us realize how the exhibition standards need improvement.
+It is escalating out of proportion, and only speaking about it can help us realize how the exhibition standards need improvement.

 Democracy of exchanging opinions in Indonesia could also be improved, as my interlocutor notes: “Here, sadly, a lot of people are quite easily provoked, they tend to have this anger and rage that I don’t know where it is coming from.
-Pipeaway’s article did a great job on making people aware of this issue, and make that kid finally realize her mistake.
+Pipeaway’s article did a great job of making people aware of this issue, and making that kid finally realize her mistake.
 But I’m just afraid not all people have educational intentions.
 Some are there just to bully.
 For me, it’s just the price that the selfie kid has to pay.
 It’s hard, but it really sets a good example.”

 Snow White lesson: Deleting the selfies

 “I did post some of the pictures/videos taken at the Gallery to my Instagram stories, which mostly showed just the works (well, I admit that, with no intention to disrespect, I joked a bit on the caption).
-From there, I got feedbacks from some friends merely asking what and where the event was.
+From there, I got feedback from some friends merely asking what and where the event was.
 I only uploaded one short video of me inside the I. Christianto’s Persepsi installation (the circular mirror), I enclosed the official hashtags, title, and the author’s name in the caption… But I decided to delete it right after I read your article, purely because… I was panicking.“

 Some of the other girls whose Instagram selfies were linked at the end of the original article also removed them or changed their Instagram settings to private.
 One was upset enough to reach out and ask why did we “steal” her picture: “Don’t you know many people judge on my Instagram?” (original quote).

 It is a modern tool of beautifying our personas, both physically, culturally, intellectually… We like this mirror to show better, flawless versions of ourselves.
-We believe in this social media fairytale like the queen from the Snow White story.
+We believe in this social media fairytale, like the queen from the Snow White story.
 And want to break the mirror if it actually tells us the truth.